aceeric/ociregistry/README.md

    ...
 ```

-Then create a configuration directory and file for each upstream that will pull through the caching pull-through registry server.
+Then create a configuration directory and file for each upstream that will pull from the caching pull-through registry server.
 This is an example for `docker.io`.
 The file is `/etc/containerd/certs.d/docker.io/hosts.toml`.
 In this hypothetical example, the caching pull-through registry server is running on `192.168.0.49:8080`:

 ```shell
 server = "http://192.168.0.49:8080"